turingschool/front-end-curriculum/lessons/sass-deep-dive.md

 ### @if

-The if directive returns any styles if the directive doesn't not result in false or null.
+The if directive returns any styles if the directive does not result in false or null.

   // For debugging